 In the same way, using Composer makes it unnecessary for you to commit all of WordPress to your repository, since you can add it as a dependency.
-There are a number of different ways to do this (i.e. Bedrock) depending on how many assumptions you want made for your configuration and project structure.
-The simplest uses the John Bloch Composer fork to add an installer to your builds for WordPress:
+There are several ways to do this (i.e. Bedrock) depending on how many assumptions you want to be made for your configuration and project structure.
+The simplest one uses the John Bloch Composer fork to add an installer to your builds for WordPress:

 $ composer require johnpbloch/wordpress-core-installer $ composer require johnpbloch/wordpress-core

-Now that WordPress core, your themes and your plugins have been added as dependencies with Composer, updates become simple.
+Now that WordPress core, your themes and your plugins have been added as dependencies with Composer, updates become easier.

 $ composer update

 This command will update everything in your project locally, after which you can push to Platform.sh on a new environment.
 After you are satisfied with the changes merge into your production site.

-Platform.sh has written a number of guides for WordPress alongside the Composer recommendation:
+Platform.sh has written several guides for WordPress alongside the Composer recommendation:

 - How to Deploy WordPress on Platform.sh: From here, you can create a Composer-based version of WordPress from scratch and deploy to Platform.sh.